Jackson County

 Red dots represent unserved locations.

-Jackson County is in a precarious position when it comes to federal (BEAD) funding because looking at access in Chippewa County using the FCC National Map there is a big discrepancy between wireline access (60.86) percent coverage) and wireline with fixed wireless (97.86 percent).
+Looking last year we saw that Jackson County was in a precarious position when it comes to federal (BEAD) funding because looking at access in Chippewa County using the FCC National Map there is a big discrepancy between wireline access (60.86) percent coverage) and wireline with fixed wireless (97.86 percent).
 Minnesota doesn’t currently take fixed wireless into consideration when defining areas eligible for grants; the federal government does include access to fixed wireless.
-That could make a big difference to who is eligible for BEAD funding.
+That could make a big difference to who is eligible for BEAD funding, which may explain why Jackson only had bids on 197 locations.
+(At the time of writing, the MN BEAD final proposal has not been approved.)
+Most of the locations will get fiber; the rest will fixed wireless connection, which does not qualify as served in the MN statute.

 Household Density